cryptojoks/antofy-wallet/src/faq/en/privacy/how-using-tor-and-vpn-enhances-privacy.md

 # How using TOR and VPN enhances privacy

-Features such as TOR (on Android), and VPN (coming soon) in Unstoppable primarily helps with breaking a link between a user's internet activity and a physical identity on the level of the internet provider.
+Features such as TOR (on Android), and VPN (coming soon) in Antofy primarily helps with breaking a link between a user's internet activity and a physical identity on the level of the internet provider.

 Without such masking features, users' activity like sites visited are clearly visible to the internet service provider.